-Robert Foulis was a Canadian inventor, civil engineer and artist noted for his invention of the steam-powered foghorn.
-Foulis was born May 5, 1796 in Glasgow, Scotland.
-In 1817 his first wife Elizabeth Leatham died in childbirth.
-After her death he moved to Canada, arriving in Halifax around 1818 or 1819.
-In Halifax he taught drawing classes and painted portraits in oil.
+Robert Foulis, a Canadian inventor, civil engineer, and artist, is best known for inventing the steam-powered foghorn.
+Born on May 5, 1796, in Glasgow, Scotland, Foulis experienced the loss of his first wife, Elizabeth Leatham, during childbirth in 1817.
+He subsequently moved to Canada, arriving in Halifax around 1818 or 1819, where he taught drawing classes and painted oil portraits.

-In 1825, Foulis founded the Saint John Foundry, the province’s second iron foundry.
-He continued his interest art, founding a School of Arts in 1838.
-Foulis installed machinery in the second steamboat to sail on the Saint John River.
+By 1820, Foulis had settled in Saint John and was appointed deputy land surveyor in 1822.
+After surveying the upper Saint John River for steamshipping feasibility, he contributed to the construction of early steamboats and the first Saint John harbor ferry.
+In 1825, he established the Saint John Foundry, the province’s second iron foundry, and later founded a School of Arts in 1838.
+Foulis also installed machinery in the second steamboat to sail on the Saint John River.

 In 1852, Foulis invented a device that produced coal gas from the distillation of albertite, intended to replace whale oil in lighthouse illumination.
 However, it was the steam-powered foghorn that brought Foulis his most significant recognition.